codingconcepts/blog-posts/posts/how-i-test-endpoints.md

-When developing a service, it's important to ensure you have decent test coverage of its endpoints.
-I've seen endpoint coverage acheived in a number of ways, some interesting, some *interesting* and I'd like to share my pattern.
+When developing a service, you'll want to ensure that you have decent test coverage of its endpoints.
+I've seen endpoint coverage achieved in a number of ways, some interesting, some *interesting* and I'd like to share my method.

-If you've arrived here, you're probably no stranger to validating input to request endpoints and it's this use case that I've found to be best suited to the method I'll be demonstrating.
+If you've arrived here, you're probably no stranger to validating input to endpoints and it's this use case that I'll be demonstrating here.

 First and foremost, I'm using table-drive tests.
-In the context of service testing, they allow me to make multiple, similar requests to a service, without changing the test code I'm using to invoke the service, or poluting my test cases with huge, largely identical code.
+In the context of service testing, they allow me to make multiple, requests to a service, using similar request bodies, without changing the test code I'm using to invoke the service, or polluting my test cases with huge, largely identical code.

-To keep things simple, I've written a very contrived example of a service, which satisfies the following simple contract:
+To keep things simple, I've written a very contrived example of a service, which satisfies the following contract:

 * Takes an `application/json` body which contains a first and last name.
-* It asserts that both the first and second name have been provided.
+* It asserts that both the first and second name have been provided and are of sensible lengths.
 * It returns a full name, which is the concatenation of first and last name.

 ##### Code

-I'm using [govalidator](https://github.com/asaskevich/govalidator) to validate the input and to make the various error states obvious, I'm using custom error messages.
+I'm using [govalidator](https://github.com/asaskevich/govalidator) to validate the input and in order to make the various error states obvious, I'm using custom error message.
 So you'll have to excuse the verbosity:

 ``` go
 type fullNameRequest struct {